-Our agency offers initial and ongoing training, monthly monetary benefits, 24/7 crisis support, respite services, appreciation events, support groups, and professional staff to guide prospective and approved foster families through the process.
+FHHFOC and other agencies like them offer initial and ongoing training, monthly monetary benefits, 24/7 crisis support, respite services, appreciation events, support groups, and professional staff to guide prospective and approved foster families through the process.

 Can I adopt a foster child in my home?

 The goal of foster care is always to reunify the child with their biological family once issues that resulted in the child’s removal have been resolved.
 If change does not occur, reunification is no longer a goal, and next of kin denies or is incapable of providing care for the child, the foster family may have the option to adopt.